Medicare Part B

 - Outpatient physical, speech, and occupational therapy services provided by a Medicare-certified physical, speech, or occupational therapist

-- Outpatient mental health services
+- Outpatient mental health services, including partial hospitalization

-- "Welcome to Medicare" physical exam
+- "Welcome to Medicare" and yearly "Wellness" physical exams

 How do I get Medicare Part B?

 To be eligible for Medicare, you must be a United States citizen or legal permanent resident of at least five continuous years and 65 years or older.
 You can also be eligible for Medicare before 65 if you've been receiving disability benefits from Social Security or the Railroad Retirement Board for at least two years, or if you have end-stage renal disease or amyotrophic lateral sclerosis (also known as Lou Gehrig's disease).

 Like other parts of Medicare, there are rules concerning when you're eligible and when you can sign up for coverage.
 If you're already receiving retirement benefits before you turn 65, you may be automatically enrolled in Medicare Part A and/or Part B the month that you turn 65.
 You're also automatically enrolled in Medicare if you've been receiving Social Security or Railroad Retirement Board disability benefits for at least two years; you'll be automatically enrolled in the 25th month of disability benefits.
 Those who qualify for Medicare because of end-stage renal disease must manually sign up for Part B.

 You can also sign up for Medicare Part B during the following periods: